marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

   - and Lambda functions (to transform the input data to anything: JSON, Apache Parquet, Apache ORC).
 - can convert your input JSON data to Apache Parquet and Apache ORC before storing the data into your data lake (save space and allow faster queries)
 - can concatenate multiple incoming records, and then deliver them to Amazon S3 as a single S3 object.

+### Amazon KeySpace

+- Managed Cassandra service by AWS
+- Serverless, so paying per use

 ### AWS Glue